Veganism: Literature

 Often vegan or vegetarian characters are portrayed as fringe characters, although other novels cast them as protagonists or encourage people to become vegetarians or vegans.
-Some have argued that there are more vegan cookbooks than "vegan literature" There are also books that introduce "vegan identity to children" or encourage people to "write for" animals.
-Also, Bruce Banner in Ultimate Wolverine vs. Hulk and Karolina Dean in Runaways, who is also known as Lucy in the Sky or L.S.D., are vegans.
-The latter is a lesbian, a vegan, and "an ardent animal lover...committed to a life completely free of meat and dairy."
+Some have argued that there are more vegan cookbooks than "vegan literature".
+There are also books that introduce "vegan identity to children", or encourage people to "write for" animals.
+Bruce Banner in Ultimate Wolverine vs. Hulk, as well as Karolina Dean in Runaways, who is also known as Lucy in the Sky or L.S.D., are vegans.
+The latter is a lesbian, a vegan, and "an ardent animal lover ... committed to a life completely free of meat and dairy."

 TV shows

-Jessica Cruz / Green Lantern, a lead character in the animated series DC Super Hero Girls, is not only pacifist, but also a vegan and environmentalist, resulting in her becoming friends with Pam Isley.
+Jessica Cruz / Green Lantern, a lead character in the animated series DC Super Hero Girls, is not only pacifist but also a vegan and environmentalist, resulting in her becoming friends with Pam Isley.
 She often professes her commitment to the environment and plant-exclusive meals.

 The series City of Ghosts featured a chef, Sonya, who runs a vegan cafe in Leimert Park, Los Angeles.
 Draculaura in Monster High has also been called "one of the very few outspoken vegan cartoon characters out there".